 The MASP has a focus on tourism also and identifies the unique environment of Galway City and its environs including the extensive coastline, urban beaches, river and lake, the waterways and the city canal system as unique tourism assets.
-Funding under the destination town funding stream will further explore the potential of these areas as blueways that can support facilities for tourist activities.
+Funding under the Destination Town Scheme, Platforms for Growth and Shared Water Facilities Scheme funding streams will further explore the potential of these areas as blueways that can support facilities for tourist activities.